 4. Accept that people are not worth comparing yourself to

 This relates to #2.
 Comparing yourself to other people is flirtatiously tempting.
-You grew up with Jill, and throughout the years, Jill seems to be doing so much better than you are.
+You grow up with Jill, and throughout the years, Jill seems to be doing so much better than you are.
 She wins science trophies every year.
 She’s an all-star on the varsity soccer team.
-She knows how to navigate on a sailing boat by the stars, and she’s on her way to getting a PhD in astronomy and physics while same-age you has a measly B.A. and three kids.
+She knows how to navigate on a sailing boat by the stars, and she’s on her way to getting a PhD in astronomy and physics while same-age you has a an undergraduate liberal arts degree and three kids that are just as mediocre as you are.

 “The reason we struggle with insecurity is because we compare our behind-the-scenes with everyone else’s highlight reel,” says Steve Furtick.
 You saw all the science trophies Jill won but you missed that time she failed a math test; she just never told you because you got an A on the very same test.
-You saw her play that one game and kill it when usually she’s more of an average player.
+You saw her play that one game and kill it when usually she’s more of an average player, you just never saw her.

 People come from different circumstances, have different values, and hold different priorities.
 I stopped comparing myself to my all-star med school friends a long time ago after recognizing that there isn’t any use comparing myself with someone whose interests and priorities are so far removed from mine.
 Not being in med school doesn’t mean I’m stupid, it just means I didn’t invest in the passion, time, and work necessary.